Kreg Lindberg

 Biography

-Kreg teaches courses in research methods, data analysis, sustainability, and tourism.
-He has conducted research on various topics in social science aspects of natural resource management, resilience, well-being, and tourism.
+Kreg conducts research on various topics in social science aspects of natural resources, community resilience, and individual and community well-being.
 See his Google Scholar page for publications.

-- Understanding factors that facilitate landowner / homeowner actions to mitigate wildfire risk.
+- Factors that facilitate landowner / homeowner actions to mitigate wildfire risk.

-- Understanding how values and attitudes affect preferences and choices in natural resource and tourism contexts.
+- How values and attitudes affect preferences and choices.
 This involves hybrid choice models, which integrate choice models and structural equation models.

 Kreg does not take on graduate students as the major professor (advisor), but he serves on committees for PhD students with other major professors.